 Please note that it is especially important that the animals leave before you seal their entrances in the spring and summer months when young are typically present.
 Listen closely for raccoon young, called kits.
 Kits often sound like whining puppies.
 If kits are present in your home, please tolerate the raccoon family for a few weeks to ensure that the kits are not abandoned to die in your home.

 Inspect the area to determine how the raccoons are getting in.
 Then, close off all but one entryway.
 Here are some ways to encourage the animals to move on:

 Closely monitor the raccoons to determine when they have moved, and after the family is gone, tightly secure the area to prevent re-entry.
-If there are no young present, install a one-way doorover the entrance, allowing the raccoons to leave but preventing its re-entry.
-Click here to go to our links and resources page to find vendors that sell one-way doors.
+If there are no young present, install a one-way door over the entrance, allowing the raccoons to leave but preventing its re-entry.
 Once the raccoons are gone, be sure to permanently seal the entryway with heavy gauge wire mesh to prevent other wildlife from moving in.
-Make sure that you do not exclude the mother while young are still in your house – she will find another way in to get her babies, even if it means ripping the shingles off of the roof.
+Make sure that you do not exclude the mother while young are still in your house — she will find another way in to get her babies, even if it means ripping the shingles off of the roof.